 1120 SW 5th Ave, Suite 613, Portland, OR 97204

 City of Portland Environmental Services – your sewer and stormwater utility – is continuing to design a project to replace or repair aging public sewer pipes that are in deteriorating condition in the Goose Hollow and the Southwest Hills Residential League neighborhoods.
-The Goose Hollow Sewer Repair Project will repair or replace up to 16,000 linear feet (more than three miles) of public sewers.
+The Goose Hollow Sewer Repair Project will repair or replace up to 13,000 linear feet (about two and a half miles) of public sewers.
 Many of the existing sewer pipes are up to 100 years old and are deteriorating due to age.
 This project will protect the public and the environment by reducing the possibility of sewage releases to homes, businesses, and streets.